OlivierLD/raspberry-coffee/RESTNavServer/README.md

 Consuming REST services can be done from many frameworks, here we'll use `jQuery`.

-For the back end, my choice would be to go for a Java Virtual Machine (JVM) supported language, like Java (this is by far not the only JVM-supported language, see Scala, Groovy, Clojure...), but other options could be considered, the most proeminent one being probably `nodejs`.
+For the back end, my choice would be to go for a Java Virtual Machine (JVM) supported language, like Java (this is by far not the only JVM-supported language, see Scala, Groovy, Clojure...), but other options could be considered, the most prominent one being probably `nodejs`.
 This could be quite interesting too, as the same language could be used to write the
 Front End _and_ the Back End.

 Something to think about.